 - 2 large sweet potatoes, peeled and diced

-- 2 teaspoons oil
+- 2 teaspoons olive oil

-- 3–4 cups romaine lettuce, chopped
+- 3–4 cups romaine lettuce or mixed greens, chopped

-- 6 ounce can Mexican corn, drained, dried and roasted*
+- 6-ounce can Mexican corn, drained

 - 1 avocado, pitted and sliced